tugberkugurlu/dddsamplenet/README.md

 # dddsamplenet

 :warning: Taken from http://dddsamplenet.codeplex.com/, go away!
+Use it from thereö I just have it here for search purposes.